Guide to the Collection

 Charles Sedgwick Rackemann (1857-1933)

 Charles was born on 21 June 1857 to Frederick William Rackemann and Elizabeth D. S. Rackemann.
-He became an prominent attorney in Boston, becoming senior member of the firm, Rackemann, Sawyer and Brewster.
+He became an prominent attorney in Boston, becoming senior partner of the firm, Rackemann, Sawyer and Brewster.
 On 27 June 1900 he married Fanny Pomeroy, who was his third cousin.
 He died on 29 March 1933 and left no children.

 Felix Rackemann (1861-1934)

 Felix was born on 17 June 1861 in Lenox to Frederick William Rackemann of Bremen, Germany and Elizabeth Dwight Sedgwick Rackemann.
 He studied in the office of Francis V. Balch, entered Harvard Law School on 28 September 1882, left in 1883 and completed his studies in the office of Isham and Lincoln, Chicago.
 He was admitted to the Bar of Illinois in 1885 and the Massachusetts Bar in 1886.
 On 19 May 1886, he married Julia Minot, daughter of Francis Minot and Sarah Parkman Blake.
 They built a large house at 1065 Brush Hill Road, Milton where they raised their children: Francis, Elizabeth Sedgwick and Sarah Parkman.
 He began in Boston as a member of the firm Balch and Rackemann, later Dunbar, Rackemann and Brewster and then Dunbar and Rackemann.
-He also practiced in the United States District Court and the U. S. Supreme Court.
+He also argued before the United States District Court and the U. S. Supreme Court.

 Elizabeth Sedgwick Rackemann I (1863-1924)